Bfsg LLC Sells 215 Shares of Schwab US Large-Cap ETF (NYSEARCA:SCHX)

-Bfsg LLC lessened its position in Schwab US Large-Cap ETF (NYSEARCA:SCHX – Free Report) by 1.3% in the 2nd quarter, according to its most recent Form 13F filing with the SEC.
+Bfsg LLC decreased its stake in shares of Schwab US Large-Cap ETF (NYSEARCA:SCHX – Free Report) by 1.3% in the 2nd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
 The institutional investor owned 15,784 shares of the company’s stock after selling 215 shares during the period.
-Bfsg LLC’s holdings in Schwab US Large-Cap ETF were worth $827,000 as of its most recent filing with the SEC.
+Bfsg LLC’s holdings in Schwab US Large-Cap ETF were worth $827,000 at the end of the most recent quarter.

 Schwab US Large-Cap ETF Trading Up 1.0 %